Eco-Salvage FAQ

 To verify this, simply examine your tax bill.
 It will distinctly list separate values for the land and the improvements.
 Additionally, your insurance policy often only covers the improvements.
 Insurance policies typically classify land as a permanent element that is not subject to coverage or destruction.
 (While the requirement for documenting the transfer of all Real Property, including donated enhancements, may be specific to the State of Maryland, there are no prevalent restrictions against making such a donation elsewhere.)

-*NOTE: An in-place appraisal evaluates a property in its intact state with all improvements attached and functioning within the structure.
+*NOTE: An in-place real estate appraisal values a property in its intact state with all improvements attached and functioning within the structure.

 • • •